Capture of Le Quesnoy: Aftermath

 In Germany, dispatches reported that Le Quesnoy had been evacuated but this was clearly incorrect.
-Over 2,000 Germans were taken prisoner by the division, of whom 711 surrendered in Le Quesnoy.
-A postwar history of the 167th Infantry Regiment complained of looting carried out by the New Zealanders, with prisoners of war being stripped of watches and wedding rings.
+Over 2,000 Germans were taken prisoner by the New Zealand Division, of whom 711 surrendered in Le Quesnoy.
+A postwar history of the Infantry Regiment 167 complained of looting carried out by the New Zealanders, with prisoners of war being stripped of watches and wedding rings.
 German casualties in the town were 43 killed and 251 men wounded and many more German troops were killed during the advance of the Rifle Brigade to the ramparts.
 Four 8-inch howitzers, forty-two 4.2-inch guns and 26 field guns were captured by the 1st New Zealand Brigade.

 The New Zealand Division operation on 4 November was its most successful day on the Western Front.
 Of the 122 New Zealanders who died during the capture of Le Quesnoy, the Rifle Brigade sustained the most losses, with 43 men killed and 251 wounded.
 Other units of the New Zealand Division involved in the battle lost 79 men killed and about 125 wounded.

 An advance into the Mormal Forest was continued the next day by the 2nd Infantry Brigade but the capture of Le Quesnoy was the last major engagement of the war for the New Zealand Division.
 The New Zealanders began withdrawing to the rear area at midnight on 5 November.
 A few days after the capture of the town, the mayor of Le Quesnoy presented the Rifle Brigade's commander, Herbert Hart, with the French flag that was raised over the town on the day it was captured from the Germans.

 Legacy

 Le Quesnoy retains links to New Zealand, with some streets named for prominent New Zealanders, including Averill.
 Since 1999, it has been twinned with Cambridge.
 St. Andrew's Church, in Cambridge, has a memorial window depicting New Zealand soldiers scaling Le Quesnoy's ramparts.
 At Le Quesnoy, a monument commemorating the town's liberation by the New Zealand Division is set into the rampart wall, near where Averill scaled them.

-The big or Bourdon bell of the carillon at Le Quesnoy is dedicated to New Zealanders.
-After the abandonment the Germans set fire to the belfry and the big bell was melted.
+The big, or Bourdon, bell of the carillon at Le Quesnoy is dedicated to New Zealanders.
+As the town was abandoned, the Germans set fire to the belfry of the carillon and the big bell was melted.
 The bronze was recovered and used to make a new bell to continue the tradition.
 A bell in the Wellington National war memorial carillon is named Le Quesnoy and is dedicated to the New Zealand Rifle Brigade.

+In 2023 the New Zealand Liberation Museum-Te Arawhata was opened in Le Quesnoy to commemorate and share the stories of New Zealand's role in the liberation of Le Quesnoy and New Zealand's wider involvement in the First World War.